rust-lang/book/nostarch/chapter07.md

 *src/lib.rs*, but this procedure also works with binary crates whose crate root file is *src/main.rs*.

-First, we’ll extract the `front_of_house` module to its own file.
+First we’ll extract the `front_of_house` module to its own file.
 Remove the code inside the curly brackets for the `front_of_house` module, leaving only the `mod front_of_house;` declaration, so that *src/lib.rs* contains the code shown in Listing 7-21.
 Note that this won’t compile until we create the